-Here in Spain, we reckon the fish and seafood is the best in Europe.
+Here in Spain, the fish and seafood is the best in Europe.
 But how do you know what you’re ordering when the menu is in Spanish?

 * signifies fish landed in our town, Villajoyosa (La Vila Joiosa) on the Costa Blanca.
-Look for the Cofradia de Pescadores logo to buy from local boats.
+Look for the Cofradia de Pescadores logo in restaurants or fish shops to buy from local boats.

 - Anguila: eel (often sold as ‘angulas’ – baby eels/elvers)